Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 There’s a small subset of drinkers that don’t have fatty liver disease, but it’s pretty rare.
 For example, Brad Pitt was a self described alcoholic, and yet, for most of his life has had an impeccable diet and workout routine.
 He could potentially be an example of a heavy drinker that doesn’t have any major fat accumulation in his liver.
 Chances are that if you’re a drinker and don’t look like Brad Pitt in most of his films, you have fatty liver disease, the first step towards structural changes in your liver.

 These numbers should sound scary—because they are.
 One of the downsides of the liver being such a resilient organ is that its problems often don’t easily present themselves until it’s too late.
+It’s often routine diagnostic tests by a doctor that first indicate that an individual has liver-related health issues.

 However here, the goal is to help you understand the “why” of the score and our motivation behind it.